AriaFallah/WebpackTutorial/part1/README.md

     npm install -g webpack-dev-server
     npm install --save-dev webpack-dev-server

+The dev server is an extremely useful resource for seeing what your website looks like in the browser, and more rapid development.
+By default you can visit it at `http://localhost:8080`.
+Unfortunately, features such as hot reloading don't work out of the box, and require some more configuration.

 This is a good point to split up our webpack config into one meant for development and one meant for production.
 Since we're keeping it simple in this tutorial, it won't be a huge difference, but it's an introduction to the extreme configurability of webpack.
 We'll call them `webpack.config.dev.js`